What is key-hole surgery?

 Cinque Ports Vets are pleased to be able to offer our clients the option of key-hole (laparoscopic) surgery for routine bitch spays and other procedures where appropriate.

 Key-hole spay involves the introduction of a camera and specialised instruments into the abdomen through two or three small incisions.
 Many of the traditional surgical procedures such as spaying can be now performed laparoscopically.

 Traditional surgery involves the removal of the ovaries and uterus (ovariohysterectomy) but laparoscopically generally only the ovaries are removed (ovariectomy).

 The tissues are visualised under high magnification and blood vessels are cut and sealed using specialist equipment.

 It is well established in human surgery that laparoscopic procedures provides quicker healing time and less post-operative complications than other methods.
 This is proven also in modern veterinary medicine.

 The benefits of laparoscopy for our pets are similar and aim for a faster and more comfortable return to normal activity.
 One typical example is the young, very active bitch that is not likely to accept easily periods of complete rest from exercise post neutering.

-After Keyhole surgery dogs will still need to be kept on the lead but the risk of damaging the surgical wounds (because of the small size) is greatly decreased.
-Please be aware that we do need to shave a little more fur than with a traditional procedure and Keyhole surgery is a little more expensive due to the cost of the equipment required and the expertise.
+After Key-hole surgery dogs will still need to be kept on the lead but the risk of damaging the surgical wounds (because of the small size) is greatly decreased.

 Other procedures such as cryptorchid castration (retained testicle), gastropexy, cystoscopy (bladder examination) and organ biopsies can be performed in this way with increased level of safety for unwell patients and reduced discomfort.